linen-app/bloqboard-lending-wallet/README.md

 4. Extract private key from your Ethereum account.
 This can be done on myetherwallet.com for example.

 ## Installation
+From the project directory run the next command:
 ```bash
 $ npm install
 ```